Mixing solutions for the Muskat problem: Constructing a subsolution for the IPM system

 and

 The first term can be bounded in the following way

-And in order to bound the second one we just notice that $K_{\ep^\kappa+\kappa}$ is not singular because $\ep^\kappa+\kappa=t+\kappa$ and then we can integrate by parts in order to gain a derivative in $x$.
-Thus the uniform estimate in $\delta$ are easy to get (the term coming from the Laplacian operator is treated in the usual way).
+And in order to bound the second one we just notice that $K_{\ep_\kappa}$ is not singular because $\ep_\kappa=c(x,t)(t+\kappa)$ and then we can integrate by parts in order to gain a derivative in $x$.
+Thus, the uniform estimate in $\delta$ are easy to get (the term coming from the Laplacian operator is treated in the usual way).
 The main difficulty to prove theorem \ref{existencialocal} is then performing estimates uniform in $\kappa$ for the equation

-where $\ep^\kappa=t$.
 We notice that because of the effect of the term $\kappa \pa^2_x f^{\kappa}$ the solution to \eqref{fmediok} are actually smooth, and then, we have enough regularity to apply our energy estimates to obtain estimates uniform in $\kappa$ as in the proof of Proposition~\ref{apriorif}.
-The only difference is that for the regularized system there is the new term coming from the Laplacian but it can be treated again by using lemmas \ref{Hwan}, \ref{positivo} and \ref{mestimates}.
-Once we have obtained estimates uniform in the parameter $\kappa$ we can let $\kappa$ tend to zero and theorem~\ref{existencialocal} is proved.
+The only difference is that for the regularized system there is the new term coming from the Laplacian.
+Again, this term is harmless as it is a differential and positive operator.
+Then we have a control of the $H^4-$norm of the solution uniform in $\kappa$.
+This information is enough to pass to the limit and to find a classical solution for \eqref{zmedio}.